IBM/cp4i-deployment-samples/TestgenBookshopAPI/client/README.md

 # Bookshop client

-A bookshop client to call the bookshop API to add some sample traces.
+Sends a simulated workload to the Bookshop API to create some sample traces.

 ## Build